 In previous posts, we’ve discussed what a power supply is and what role it plays in your PC build.
 But those posts focused mainly power supply capacity rather than efficiency, a spec that’s really just as critical.
 What is PSU efficiency and why is it important when building your next PC?
-Read on while we go over the basics.
+Read on:.

 What is Power Supply Efficiency?